NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 Date | Event | Status
 -- | -- | --
-25 April 2023 | COSA Biomedical Concept & OpenStudyBuilder Workshop (Copenhagen, Denmark) |  Scheduled
+21 March 2023 | OpenStudyBuilder for Pre-Clinical at Society of Toxicology (Nashville, USA) | Scheduled 25 April 2023 | COSA Biomedical Concept & OpenStudyBuilder Workshop (Copenhagen, Denmark) |  Scheduled
 26-27 April 2023 | CDISC Europe Interchange (Copenhagen, Denmark) |  Scheduled

+## OpenStudyBuilder for Pre-Clinical at Society of Toxicology (Nashville, USA)

+(21 March 2023, Nashville, 9:00-10:00)

+We are going to present how the OpenStudyBuilder can be utilized in the pre-clinical space using SEND, how protocol automation could be performed as well as how collaboration in this space can embrace further standardization and standard tools.

+You will find this presentation in the "Exhibitor-Hosted Sessions".

+Registration and further information are available [here](https://www.toxicology.org/events/am/AM2023/index.asp){target=_blank}.

+**Presenter**: Bob Friedmann, Xybion

 ## COSA Biomedical Concept & OpenStudyBuilder Workshop (Copenhagen, Denmark)